wooga/locker/README.md

 to account for the skew when extending the lease.
 With leases in the order of minutes, the skew should be very small.

-When a lease is extended, it is gossiped to the other nodes in the cluster which will update their local copy if they don't already have the key.
+When a lease is extended, it is replicated to the other nodes in the cluster which will update their local copy if they don't already have the key.
 This is used to bring new nodes in sync.